Johneriksson88/ekorren/readme2.md

 ![Magasinet Ekorren - Am I Responsive Image](docs/readme_images/am_i_responsive.png)

-This website was created as a first portfolio project for Code Institute's Diploma in Web Application Development.
-The Jet Reds are a real band but, with their permission, I have created this website as I have an interest in and actively follow the band.

-This website was created for a company called Magasinet Ekorren ('The Squirrel Warehouse' roughly translated from Swedish to English)
+This website was created for a company called Magasinet Ekorren ('The Squirrel Warehouse' roughly translated from Swedish to English).
+The company provides storage units in various sizes for rent to persons and businesses.
+The website provides short and concise information about the storage units and how to rent them.
+It provides a service for creating an account, and managing the orders and customer information on a user panel page.
+There is also an admin panel where the site owner can manage the database and collect an updated customer registry.

-The website can be [found here](https://fatheed7.github.io/the-jet-reds/).
+The website can be [found here](https://magasinet-ekorren.herokuapp.com/).

 ## Table of Contents